littletomatodonkey/insight-face-paddle/README_en.md

 ### 1.4 Community

-Scan the QR code below with your QQ (QQ group number: `705899115`), and you can access to official technical exchange group.
+Scan the QR code below with your QQ (QQ group number: `705899115`), and you can access to PaddlePaddle models' technical exchange group.
 Look forward to your participation.

 <div align="center">
 <img src="./qq_group.jpeg"  width = "300" />